1st Durham Rifle Volunteers: Ypres

 The Northumbrian Division trained hard while manning the Tyne Defences, and was ordered to proceed to France to join the British Expeditionary Force (BEF) on the Western Front early in 1915.
 The 1/5th DLI landed at Boulogne on 18 April and the division completed its concentration in the area of Steenvoorde on 23 April.
 It went straight into action the next day in the Battle of St Julien (part of the Second Battle of Ypres).
-The York and Durham Brigade went by bus to Poperinghe, where they debussed and marched to camp at Vlamertinghe.
+The York and Durham Brigade went by bus to Poperinghe, where they debussed and marched to camp at Vlamertinge.
 They were turned out at 01.00 on 24 April and marched to take over trenches astride Yser Canal, where they came under shellfire at first light.
 While other battalions made counter-attacks in support of the Canadian Division, 1/5th DLI moved to support trenches.
 A fresh counter-attack was ordered for 25 April, with 1/5th DLI and 1/5th Green Howards attacking beside 10th Brigade.
 The battalion reached its allotted position at 05.00, but found its flanks 'in the air' and returned to its former position; it had not been informed of a change to Zero hour.
 While 10th Bde made a gallant attack, 1/5th DLI remained in trenches along the St Jean–St Julien road under shellfire, sending forward patrols, but out of touch with Brigade HQ.
 Other battalions of the division were heavily engaged, but 1/5th DLI remained in position until the night of 26/27 April, when it moved up into the front line to relieve another unit.
 They were themselves relieved two nights later.
 The Ypres Salient was now a dangerous position, and on 2 and 3 May the division was involved in a general withdrawal to a more defensible line.